harekrishnarai/flowlyt/docs/sarif-output.md

 ## Example SARIF Output

-Here's a sample SARIF result for a curl pipe vulnerability:
+Here's a sample SARIF result for a curl pipe vulnerability with GitHub Advanced Security severity mapping:

 ```json
 {